Signed in as:

 Enjoy an extraordinary afternoon of organ music, plus a complimentary on-stage organ encounter.

-Experience the extraordinary artistry of James Kealey, winner of both the First Prize and Audience Prize at the 2022 American Guild of Organists’ National Young Artists Competition in Organ Performance (NYACOP).
+Experience the extraordinary artistry of James Kealey, winner of the First Prize and Audience Prize at the 2022 American Guild of Organists’ National Young Artists Competition in Organ performance (NYACOP),

 Join us for two unforgettable afternoons at Helen M. Hosmer Hall.
 On Saturday, September 13, Kealey will showcase and demonstrate the organ's inner-workings in an intimate on-stage organ encounter.
 On Sunday, September 14, Kealey will bring the pipe organ to life in a solo recital showcasing a wide-ranging repertoire, from timeless classics to bold modern works.